 This might sound scary, but it's actually great.
-It means that the market is going to get super competitive, giving you plenty of opportunities for prosperity.
+It means that the market is going to get super competitive, giving you plenty of opportunities to explore.

 More importantly, though, it gives everyone a chance to invest in Bitcoin before the crypto cold war hits.

 You don't have to choose a side.
 Rather, you can play all the available fields.
-Everyone has the potential to prosper, and Bitcoin Buyer allows them to tap into that potential.
+Everyone has the potential to prosper, and Bitcoin Buyer allows them to step into that realm.

-The platform is designed to take the complication out of Bitcoin investing and, by doing so, to get rid of the elitism that has held a tight grip on crypto for so long.
+The platform is designed to take the complication out of Bitcoin trading and, by doing so, to get rid of the elitism that has held a tight grip on crypto for so long.

-Bitcoin is important for the future, and everyone at the top of the pyramid is going to be using it, so you should be able to use it, too.
+Bitcoin is important for the future, and everyone at the top of the pyramid might start using it, so you should have the option to use it, too.